Whether your ATV requires car insurance will differ based on where you live. Chances are you will need liability coverage if you ride on public land.

 Will my homeowner insurance policy will cover my ATV?

-Unfortunately this is not the case.
 You may be able to wrangle away some minimal or partial coverage through your homeowner’s policy, but you shouldn’t bet on it.
 Nearly all motorized vehicles are not allowed to be in a homeowner’s insurance policy.

 You will have to seek out a car insurance company that specializes in ATV insurance, or find a different branch in your current insurance provider company that deals with recreational vehicle insurance.

 Here is an array of covers you should consider before purchasing an ATV:

 - Comprehensive & Collision – Collision coverage will assist in helping you if your ATV is in a collision with another ATV or motorized vehicle.
 The comprehensive element of the policy helps you with any incidents no matter who is at fault.